rhdtownsend/gyre/doc/source/user-guide/example-walkthrough.rst

 The next step is to grab the stellar model.
 There are a number of example models provided in the :file:`${GYRE_DIR}/models` directory;
-the following commands will copy a MESA model for a :math:`5\,\Msun` SPB star into your working directory:
+the following commands will copy a MESA model for a :math:`5\,\Msun` SPB star into your work directory:

 .. substitution-prompt:: bash